a01sa01to/covid19-ibaraki/docs/en/FOR_DEVELOPERS.md

 ### 6. Data

 * `data/data.json`: the last updated date of the page header is taken from the `lastUpdate` value in this file.
 The time zone of the `lastUpdate` value in this file is Japan Standard Time (JST; UTC+9).
-This file is periodically updated and its data is managed by the Tokyo Metropolitan Government.
-See [this issue comment](https://github.com/tokyo-metropolitan-gov/covid19/issues/1207#issuecomment-664172525) for more details.